idislikebrian/poetry-generator/README.md

 [![GitHub license](https://img.shields.io/github/license/PraveenKumarSridhar/poetry-generator?style=for-the-badge)](https://github.com/PraveenKumarSridhar/poetry-generator/blob/master/LICENSE)

-Train a model using TensorFlow to write short poems.
+Mine a poets poetry from [poets.org](https://poets.org) then use that collection of poetry to train a model using TensorFlow to write short poems.

-Check out the medium post for a detailed expaination [here](https://medium.com/@prasri.pk/can-we-write-a-sonnet-like-its-the-middle-ages-f3c06ecb690).
+Check out the medium post that I followed to set up the TensorFlow part [here](https://medium.com/@prasri.pk/can-we-write-a-sonnet-like-its-the-middle-ages-f3c06ecb690).

-Link to the notebook [here](https://github.com/PraveenKumarSridhar/poetry-generator/blob/master/src/Sonnets/Training/Sonnet_generator.ipynb)

 ## DATA:
 <hr/>

-You can get the data used from training from [here](http://www.shakespeares-sonnets.com/all.php).
-A sample of this data would look like:
+The data used is scraped with [BeautifulSoup 4.9.0](https://www.crummy.com/software/BeautifulSoup/bs4/doc/) from poets.org.
+A sample of this data for example, from Pablo Neruda would look like:

 ```
-From fairest creatures we desire increase,
-That thereby beauty's rose might never die,
-But as the riper should by time decease,
-His tender heir might bear his memory:
-But thou contracted to thine own bright eyes,
-Feed'st thy light's flame with self-substantial fuel,
-Making a famine where abundance lies,
-Thy self thy foe, to thy sweet self too cruel:
-Thou that art now the world's fresh ornament,
+Today is dead winter in the forgotten land
+that comes to visit me, with a cross on the map
+and a volcano in the snow, to return to me,
-And only herald to the gaudy spring,
+to return again the water
-Within thine own bud buriest thy content,
-And, tender churl, mak'st waste in niggarding:
-Pity the world, or else this glutton be,
-To eat the world's due, by the grave and thee.
+fallen on the roof of my childhood.
+Today when the sun began with its shafts
+to tell the story, so clear, so old,
+the slanting rain fell like a sword,
+the rain my hard heart welcomes.
 ```

 ## Environment and tools Used: